-- 1. Treatment of Confidential SEC Submissions: We propose to amend subparagraph (b)(4) to provide that the filing requirements of the Rule apply when any offering document is "filed with or submitted to" another regulatory authority, in order to eliminate any ambiguity when offering documents are "submitted" to the SEC for confidential review, thereby addressing comments (Fried Frank, Morgan, Salomon) received on the SEC's confidential "submission" process.24 - 2.
+- 1. Treatment of Confidential SEC Submissions: We propose to amend subparagraph (b)(4) to provide that the filing requirements of the Rule apply when any offering document is "filed with or submitted to" another regulatory authority, in order to eliminate any ambiguity when offering documents are "submitted" to the SEC for confidential review, thereby addressing comments (Fried Frank, Morgan, Salomon) received on the SEC's confidential "submission" process.25 - 2.
 Obligation to File Before Offers Commence: The current filing requirements cover public offerings that are not filed or submitted to the SEC or any other federal or state regulatory authority for review.
 For these offerings, the Rule is proposed to be amended to state that the offering documents must be filed at least 15 business days prior to the date "on which offers will commence," replacing current language that looked to the "anticipated offering date."
-Thus, members may not commence any efforts to offer the securities unless the offering memoranda and related documents and information have been filed with the Association at least 15 business days.25 - 3.
-Obligation to File and Receive Opinion of No Objections Before Sales Commence: We propose to revise the introduction of subparagraph (b)(4)(B) to clarify that the documents and information must have been filed as required by the Rule and the Association must have issued an opinion of no objections prior to the commencement of "sales of securities," replacing the current language that looked to the commencement of the "offering."
+Thus, members may not commence any efforts to offer the securities unless the offering memoranda and related documents and information have been filed with the Association at least 15 business days.26

-24 The use of the word "filed" in the Rule was intended to have the common meaning of the term to identify a point in time when offering documents have been submitted to a regulatory authority and was not intended to distinguish between "filed" and "submitted" documents under SEC procedures for purposes of members' obligations to file public offerings with the Association.
+25 The use of the word "filed" in the Rule was intended to have the common meaning of the term to identify a point in time when offering documents have been submitted to a regulatory authority and was not intended to distinguish between "filed" and "submitted" documents under SEC procedures for purposes of members' obligations to file public offerings with the Association.